-Learn how to build your own chicken coop for your backyard.
-Here’s a beginner’s guide for a DIY chicken coop!
+Learn how to build a chicken coop for your backyard.
+Here’s a beginner’s guide to building a DIY chicken coop!

 (This is the third post in our Raising Chickens 101 series.)

 The housing for your chickens can be as simple or fancy as your imagination and budget permit.
 The basic criteria will be dictated by the birds.